 - Fainting or collapse

 Sometimes heart murmurs are benign, and dogs may just grow out of them.
 Other times, they can result from and indicate more serious medical conditions.

 It’s common for young puppies to develop heart murmurs, though these are usually benign and known as physiologic heart murmurs.
 They occur when puppies, especially large breeds, grow quickly, and generally they disappear on their own after a few months.
 These cause no symptoms and aren’t a cause for concern.

 Heart murmurs in dogs can be also caused by a variety of medical conditions.
 They can be congenital (present at birth), result from heart defects, or appear with infections, inflammation, or other diseases.

 Here are a few of the conditions that can cause a heart murmur:

 Treatments For Heart Murmur In Dogs

-Heart murmurs in dogs are not treated directly as a heart murmur is not a condition on its own, but the underlying causes are addressed by veterinarians.
 Treatment can vary greatly depending on the cause and severity of the condition.
-Physiologic heart murmurs in puppies often don’t require treatment, but puppies should still be monitored to make sure another condition doesn’t develop.
-Mild heart murmurs may be treated with simple dietary changes.
+Physiologic heart murmurs in puppies often don’t require treatment, but puppies still need monitoring to make sure another condition doesn’t develop.

 Has your dog ever suffered from a heart murmur?
 What was the cause?
 Let us know in the comments below!